 Noise generated by ventilation machines, air conditioning units, vehicles, loud parties and construction sites can be a serious concern for residents, and may be cause for complaint.
 Noise can affect people in a number of ways, and can vary from inconvenience to sleep disturbance.

-In responding to noise complaints, Council will consider the Protection of the Environment Operations Act 1997 and its definition of “offensive noise” to determine if an activity is or has been carried out in an environmentally unsatisfactory way.
+In responding to noise complaints, Council will consider We use the Protection of the Environment Operations Act 1997 to define “offensive noise” and determine if an activity is or has been environmentally unsatisfactory.

-Noise from house parties is not a criminal offence.
-However, warnings and orders can be issued to help limit the noise if it is ongoing.
+Noise from house parties is not a criminal offence, but warnings and orders can be issued to help limit the noise if it is ongoing.

-- Have you tried talking to your neighbour making the noise to see if you can resolve it amicably?
+- Try talking to your neighbour about the noise to see if it can be resolved quickly and easily

-- You can apply to the local court for an abatement direction for the noise to cease or not recur under the Protection of Environment Operations Act (POEO).
-This is enforceable for 28 days after it is served and can result in penalties if not complied with
+- Apply to the local court for an abatement direction to cease the noise or prevent recurring incidents under the Protection of Environment Operations Act (POEO).
+These court appointed directions are enforceable for 28 days after it is served, and noncompliance can result in penalties.

-- issue a warning for a one-off party
+- Issue a warning to a one-off party

-- if the warning is not complied with, can issue an abatement direction under the Protection of Environment Operations Act (POEO) to cease the noise
+- Issue an abatement direction under the Protection of Environment Operations Act (POEO) to cease the noise, if warnings are ignored.

 The NSW EPA has more information about dealing with noise.

-If there is a vehicle in your neighbourhood with a noisy exhaust issue this can be reported to the NSW Environment Protection Authority (EPA).
+Neighbourhood vehicles with a loud exhaust can be reported to the NSW Environment Protection Authority (EPA).

-- The registration plate of the vehicle (for vehicles registered in NSW, ACT, Queensland, South Australia and Victoria)
+- The registration plate of the vehicle (vehicles registered in NSW, ACT, QLA, SA and VIC only)